Education Services for Overseas Students (ESOS)

 As an overseas student on a student visa, you must study with an education provider and in a course that can be found on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) at http://cricos.education.gov.au.
 CRICOS registration guarantees that the course and the education provider at which you study meet the high standards necessary for overseas students.
 Please check carefully that the details of your course − including its location − match the information on CRICOS.

 The ESOS framework protects your rights, including:

 - your right to receive, before enrolling, current and accurate information about the courses, fees, modes of study and other information from your provider and your provider’s agent.
-If you are under 18, to ensure your safety, you will be granted a visa only if there are arrangements in place for your accommodation, support and welfare.

 - your right to sign a written agreement with your provider before or as you pay fees, setting out the services to be provided, fees payable and information about refunds of course money.
 You should keep a copy of your written agreement.